-8. The following forms of behavior are not_appropriate and should be reported immediately to administration:
+8. The following forms of behavior are not appropriate and should be reported immediately to administration:

 - a.
 Private text-messaging, social media contacts, other private electronic communication, or phone calls, unless the child is an immediate family member; - b. full frontal hugs, lengthy hugs; - c. kisses; - d. holding children over three years old on the lap; - e. touching any child anywhere below the waist [except for toileting or diapering with younger children, helping younger children with their footwear, or in organized games like softball where one might tag the other person out]. - f. showing inappropriate affection; - g. occupying a bed with a child or youth; - h. being in the same hotel room with a student other than an immediate family member; - i. touching knees or legs of children or youth; - j. wrestling with children or youth, unless coaching wrestling; - k. tickling children or youth; - 1. piggyback rides; - m. massages, shoulder rubs, neck rubs, etc.; - n. comments or compliments relating to a youth's body; - o. snapping bras, giving wedgies, or similar touch on underwear; - p. giving gifts or money to individual children or youth; - q.
-Visits to the child's home to visit the child or visits by the child to the educator's home to visit the educator. - 9.
-Coaching:
+Visits to the child's home to visit the child or visits by the child to the educator's home to visit the educator.

+9. Coaching:

 When coaching sports, it is occasionally necessary for a coach to touch a player to demonstrate various positions or moves.
-Coaches should discuss this necessity with players and their parents at the beginning of the year/season, and explain that anyone uncomfortable with that should let him/her know privately, or inform another adult who can inform the coach.
+Coaches should discuss this necessity with players and their parents at the beginning of the year/season, and explain that anyone uncomfortable with that should let the coach know privately, or inform another adult who can inform the coach.
 Students' privacy should be protected.

-Opposite gender wrestling coaches should not be demonstrating holds on a. opposite gender wrestlers unless to demonstrate wrestling moves, and only when there has been a meeting at the beginning of the year with parents where the wrestler and parents agree whom the child would feel comfortable doing the demonstrating.
-Parents should be allowed to attend wrestling practices if they wish.
+Opposite gender wrestling coaches should not be demonstrating holds on:

+- a. opposite gender wrestlers unless to demonstrate wrestling moves, and only when there has been a meeting at the beginning of the year with parents where the wrestler and parents agree whom the child would feel comfortable doing the demonstrating.
+Parents should be allowed to attend wrestling practices if they wish. - b.
-- b.
 In track, if there is a need to have a runner lift his or her hips in the starting blocks, this can be accomplished without touching by using a cell phone (preferably the student's) to show the deficiency in the position.
 A side view would be used. - c.
-In basketball, an opposite gender coach should discuss with opposite gender players that s/he may need to touch them in demonstrating various moves in the game and that anyone uncomfortable with that should let him/her know privately, or inform another adult who can inform the coach.
+In basketball, an opposite gender coach should discuss with opposite gender players that s/he may need to touch them in demonstrating various moves in the game and that anyone uncomfortable with that should let the coach know privately, or inform another adult who can inform the coach.
 The student's privacy should be protected. - d.
 If there is touching involved in coaching other sports, similar principles should be applied. - e.
-If possible, having two coaches at practices is desirable. - f.
-If there is touching involved in coaching other sports, similar principles should be applied. - g.
 If possible, having two coaches at practices is desirable.